pactumjs/pactumjs.github.io/test-setup.md

 # API Testing

 API Testing in general can improve the efficiency of our testing strategy, helping us to deliver software faster than ever.
 It has many aspects but generally consists of making a request & validating the response.
+This tool is packed with a rich set of features for making HTTP requests & validating the server responses.
+Head over to [Request Making](request-making) and [Response Validation](response-validation) for more details.

 ```plantuml
 @startuml